Monday, December 27, 2021

 Granby

-Granby was spit-off from Simsbury 1786 and this was treated as a form of independence by the locals.
+Granby was spun-off from Simsbury 1786 and this was treated as a form of independence by the locals.
 In the 1790 census, there were 489 families and a population of 2,595.
 In 2011, Granby celebrated its 225 birthday.
 Historic Salmon Brook is in the south-center of the town (called Granby Center).
 Covering over 40 square miles with a current population of over 11,000, Granby has always had a rural character and much of it is still that way today.
 More recently, however, suburban development has crept into the town.
 The physical topography consists of rolling hills, plains and woodlands, with some larger hills and small “mountains” that rise to over 1000 feet.

 Buildings at the Salmon Brook Historical Society.